 Q. PLEASE SUMMARIZE YOUR TESTIMONY.

 A. I have identified and quantified adjustments to the Company’s cost of service.
 These adjustments are shown in Table 1 and summarized below.
 Each adjustment is addressed in greater detail later in this testimony.
+The fact that I do not address an issue should not be interpreted as approval or acceptance by ICNU/Public Counsel of any position taken by PacifiCorp unless I state otherwise in my testimony.